Enter your buy and sell history for more precise evaluations.

-If you use the Scalable Capital or the Trade Republic import, your buy and sell history will be imported automatically.
+If you use the Scalable Capital, Trade Republic, Consorsbank or the Portfolio Performance import, your buy and sell history will be imported automatically.
 So you will benefit from the more accurate reports without any additional effort. 🥳

 Important: Transaction mode is deactivated by default for all securities.
 You have to activate the transaction mode once per security in the security settings (as shown in the video above.